kgryte/node-app-etc/README.md

 ##### Configuration Directory

 By default, the application configuration directory is a directory named `etc` located in the application's [root](https://github.com/kgryte/resolve-app-root) directory.
-This directory may contain default configuration settings, mappings between environment variables and configuration settings, various application specific configuration files tailored for different runtime environments, and more.
+This directory may contain default configuration settings, mappings between environment variables and configuration settings, various application-specific configuration files tailored for different runtime environments, and more.
 To specify a different directory, set the `etc` option:

 ``` javascript
 var config = etc({